Multimedia Systems Technology BSc (Hons)

 Sound & Psychoacoustics

 This module first gives an introduction to the fundamental physical properties of sound, and to the physiological processes underlying human perception of sounds.
-The module continues with an introductory-level examination of how the characteristics of human perception of sounds is exploited in modern sound compression strategies such as MP3.
+The module continues with an introductory-level examination of how the characteristics of human perception of sounds is exploited in modern sound compression strategies.
 Although in general the material is treated in a non-mathematical way, some basic mathematical techniques are taught within the module as necessary.
-These include the concepts of logarithmic scales and units, such as the decibel scale for audio measurements
+These include the concepts of logarithmic scales and units, such as the decibel scale for audio measurements.

 The emergence of a distinctly globalised E-culture can be accounted for in a number of ways.
 This module focuses on histories of technologies and their impact on many aspects of the broader culture.
 It includes theoretical accounts and communications which enable a comprehensive understanding of the present in order to inform a vision of possible future.
 Assessable outcomes are presented in a variety of forms including written, verbal, visual and interactive media on both an individual and group basis.

 This module provides an opportunity for students to develop interactive multimedia applications using an object-oriented, high–level language.
 The software development lifecycle is introduced and the key principles of design, implementation and testing explored.
-A significant amount of the contact time is spent on a series of laboratory-based exercises that give the students first-hand experience of the process of the software development process.
+A significant amount of the contact time is spent on a series of laboratory-based exercises that give the students first-hand experience of the process of software development.

 This module introduces students to the fundamental aspects of typical processes found in contemporary digital media production and infrastructure support.
 In addition to practical exercises, a series of lectures introduces students to a range of digital technologies.
 The module also aims to develop further the student's ability to use typical digital media tools.
 In general material is taught as far as possible by practical 'hands-on' project-based work with the aim of developing not only an appreciation of the techniques involved, but also a basic level of skill in their application.